willemw12/get_iplayer_downloader/README.md

 Most configuration settings can be managed from the GUI.
 Other settings can be found in the configuration file (~/.config/get\_iplayer\_downloader/config), which will be created after running the program for the first time.
 Make sure the program is not running, before editing the configuration file.

 Before downloading programmes for the first time, verify the download paths and terminal emulator program name in the GUI or in the configuration file.
-Clear the download path, to use the default download path specified in get\_iplayer.
+To use the default download path specified in get\_iplayer, leave the download path empty.

 The preconfigured search channels and categories are a reduced set.
 To start off with category lists containing all available categories, run from this directory: